RADESH626/black-noise-nextjs/memory-bank/functionalities/Cart.md

 ### Displaying Cart Information

+The cart information is now displayed in two main locations:
+1.  **Cart Preview Modal:** A small modal accessible from the header, showing a summary of items (image, name, price, quantity).
+2.  **Dedicated `/carrito` Page:** A full-page view providing comprehensive cart management, including item details, quantity controls, removal options, and order finalization.

-The cart information is now displayed exclusively within the user's profile, under the "Carrito" tab.
-The `CartComponent` fetches the cart data and renders the list of items, along with a summary of the total cost and options to clear the cart or proceed to order creation.
+The `CartComponent` (or a similar component) will fetch the cart data and render the list of items, along with a summary of the total cost and options to clear the cart or proceed to order creation.

 Additionally, the cart data (specifically `cartItems`) obtained from the database via `getCartByUserId` is passed as a prop to `DesignsComponent.jsx`.
 This ensures that the "En el carrito" status for individual designs in the "Diseños" tab of the user's profile is accurately reflected based on the persistent cart data.